 Wolf Spiders – Louisiana is home to several different species of wolf spiders, but all can be identified by their trademark hairy bodies.
 They are not aggressive, but will bite if threatened.
 Bites are not dangerous, though swelling and itching will result.

 Jumping Spiders – There are multiple types of jumping spiders in Louisiana, and they vary in size dramatically.
 Most bites are inconsequential, but very large jumping spiders have bites that can cause pain (often as severe as a bee string), although there is no actual danger from the bite.

 About Louisiana Spiders

 Most of the spiders that call Louisiana home are harmless to humans.
 There are only a very few species of spiders worldwide that can be considered serious threats to human life.
 In fact, most spiders are actually beneficial creatures, as they help reduce the population of other pests that can have a detrimental impact on human life by spreading disease, waste and more.

 Of course, it can be difficult to tell if a spider is dangerous or not.
 Most of them won’t sit still for you to inspect their abdomens for that red hourglass, and larger spiders can be frightening even if they’re harmless.
-The best defense is to leave the spider alone and contact an expert exterminator to ensure that your home hasn’t become a haven for dangerous pests that might do harm to your family.
-If spiders are a problem in your home, call Dugas Pest Control to learn more about our available pest control options.
+The best defense is to leave the spider alone and contact a spider exterminator to ensure that your home hasn’t become a haven for dangerous pests that might do harm to your family.
+If spiders are a problem in your home, contact Dugas Pest Control to learn more about our available pest control options.

 Common Louisiana Spiders – Knowing Your Arachnids in Louisiana